Virtosync/VirtoLang/README.md

 # VirtoLang Language Reference & User Guide

-VirtoLang is a modern, Python-inspired scripting language with curly-brace blocks, dynamic typing, async/await, and robust error handling.
-This guide covers installation, language features, syntax, error handling, and advanced usage with full examples.
+VirtoLang is a modern, Python-inspired scripting language with curly-brace blocks, dynamic typing, async/await, robust error handling, and a massive set of built-in features.
+It now includes nearly all Python built-ins, advanced modules, and utilities, plus speed optimizations for interpreted code.
+This guide covers installation, language features, syntax, error handling, advanced usage, and new Pythonic capabilities.

+---

+## Key Features (as of June 2025)
+- **Python-like syntax**: Indentation-insensitive, curly-brace blocks, dynamic typing, and familiar operators.
+- **Async/await**: Native support for asynchronous functions, tasks, and file execution.
+- **Robust error handling**: Python-style `try`/`except`/`finally`, custom exceptions, and clear error messages.
+- **Classes and functions**: Define and call functions (sync and async), with support for return values and parameters.
+- **Comprehensions, lambdas, match statements**: (Planned/partial)
+- **Advanced modules**: HTTP requests, file I/O, date/time, random, math, and more.
+- **Import system**: Import other VirtoLang files or packages, with flexible path and package support.
+- **Slicing, sets, tuples, and more**: Pythonic data structures and operations.
+- **Command-line interface**: Run `.vlang` files directly from the terminal.
+- **Optimized interpreter**: Fast tokenization, parsing, and execution, with local variable lookups and minimal overhead.
+- **Extensible**: Easy to add new built-in functions and modules.
+- **Clear, user-friendly error messages**: With code context and suggestions.

 ---